BenjaminMichaelis/SimpleMvcSitemap/README.md

 ## <a id="license">License</a>

-SimpleMvcSitemap is licensed under [MIT License](http://opensource.org/licenses/MIT "Read more about the MIT license form").
+DotnetSitemapGenerator is licensed under [MIT License](http://opensource.org/licenses/MIT "Read more about the MIT license form").
 Refer to license file for more information.